 - Sooji Ki Kheer / Semolina Porridge: Easiest to make, tummy filling, gives right amount of carbs, proteins and Vitamin D.

 - Large portions of meals will help baby gain weight.
 Consume paranthas in breakfast.
 Extra bowl of pulses and veggies in lunch and dinner, added ghee will go a long way.

 - Water, roughage and supplements to continue

 What is compromised diet?

+There are many myths about pregnancy diet.
 Diet which is more than or less than recommended is called a compromised diet.
 By the word itself, we can learn that it will compromise on mother as well as foetal growth.
 Compromised diet will lead to excessive or less weight gain, foetal growth disturbances also growth retardation in foetus.